Zomatree/zomatree/README.md

 ### Hi there, i'm Zomatree 👋

-I'm a programmer thats works with Python, rust, node.js and web dev (html, css and js).
+I'm a programmer thats works with Python, rust, node.js, C# and web dev (html, css and js).

 My pronouns are He/Him.